chui15/portfolio-gatsby/README.md

 # portfolio-gatsby
-My personal portfolio site made using GatsbyJS, TailwindCSS
+My personal portfolio site made using GatsbyJS, TailwindCSS, and GraphQL.

+Please note that the source code/template is from [Amruth Pillai](https://github.com/AmruthPillai/ResumeOnTheWeb-Gatsby), as I made this version of my portfolio in order to familiarize myself with and learn these technologies.
+All credit goes to the original owner!